 This is not airy hyperbole.
 It is the weightiest of considerations suggested by the Great Commandment that lies at the center of all of Christian faith.
 Yet living what it suggests seems even weightier, not only because its command must lie beyond our knowledge but because obedience cannot succeed without it.
 So in the face of the hypothetical possibilities its ambiguity permits, how do believers in the authority of Scripture manage to convince themselves of their own submission and surrender?

 The prevailing approach seems to be to broaden the categoricals involved so as to open the widest of scopes to their own interpretations.
 This is most commonly done by denying that a discursive intent is present in Scripture while inexplicably defending its categorical moral power.
+This is made not only easy but inevitable by religion’s favorite vehicle for entering the metaphysical realm: the use of figurative language.
+Evidently, readers are to see the parables and innumerable metaphors in the Bible as illuminating rather than enlightening.
+But how can we fail to complete the dim picture we can never clearly comprehend (see “The Problem of Metaphor in Religion“)?
 Contemporary thought only adds to the confusion.
-What clarity, not to mention what categoricality, can be found by its defenders conceding the Bible to be a collage of myth, allusion, parable, and figurative language that spans two thousand years of “evolving” understandings of the relationship between man and God?
-Is it simply due to the pride of the present that today’s clergy admit that its message cannot be stated discursively, its moral code stated categorically?
+What clarity, not to mention what categoricality, can be found by its defenders conceding the Bible to be a collage that spans two thousand years of “evolving” understandings of the relationship between man and God?
+Is it simply due to the pride of the present that today’s clergy say that its message cannot be stated discursively, its moral code stated categorically?
 Believers may flirt with postmodernism’s notion of “text” as a package of varying disguises and self-sabotaging themes when discussing the prevailing narrative structure of both Testaments.
-They may think the grandeur of God’s plan irreducible to simple moral imperatives even as they draw certitude from the contradictory notion that they are following God’s laws.
-They may sincerely think God’s will in Scripture is too fine for the glare of analysis.
-We can grant them the sincerity of these composited Romantic and ineffable intuitions without letting them off the hook for reconciling this degree of mushiness with their own moral absolutism.
-If believers rely on Scripture for something more than hope, let them state what that something is and why others ought to find it true and good.
-If the answer believers provide is a categorical one, their first task must be to explain why other believers find conflicting moral obligations in the same text.
-This must produce an appeal to a higher standard by which to decide, which must lead either to hypothetical moral stance open to others’ judgment, a simple surrender to mystery and awe, or reversion to taste and tradition.
-The first must reduce Scripture to an aesthetic object, the second to fideism, and the third to sentimental nostalgia.
+They may think the grandeur of God’s plan irreducible to simple moral imperatives even as they draw certitude from the contradictory notion that they are following God’s will in scripture.
+They may sincerely think it is too fine for the glare of analysis.
+We can grant them the sincerity of these composited Romantic and ineffable intuitions without letting them off the hook for reconciling this degree of mushiness with their own moral absolutism, especially if declared in public spaces.

 So we seem forced to face the unwelcome conclusion that this sacred text and any text so ambiguously and variably framed cannot be the clarion call to duty that believers have desired.
 When even its own categorical commands are shadowed by an appeal to the agency of readers, when its injunctions are a smorgasbord of variable maxims and its central moral commitment opens to the broadest range of interpretations, and when even its most ardent defenders find in its narrative structure a stage upon which to erect their own moral scenery, why is it invested with such gravity?

-We can see its extremes by searching history: trivialized in the Gospel of Wealth of television evangelists and dramatized in the Reformation wars that killed twenty-five million over often obscure questions of revelation and redemption.
+We can see the answer by searching history: trivialized in the Gospel of Wealth of television evangelists and dramatized in the Reformation wars that killed twenty million over often obscure questions of revelation and redemption.
 When believers seek to minimize their differences, even a casual study of history repudiates them.
 The Great Awakenings of evangelism and the hundreds of utopian communities believers established according to a huge range of religious convictions are the Christian expression of a wider history of disputing sacred texts.
 And this is just within their own traditions and without regard to the other Abrahamic and doctrinal faiths offering similar ambiguity.
 We are currently suffering yet another revival of such passions, this time in the public square, as believers, appalled by the moral vacuum that postmodernism has sanctioned, bring their case for Christian commitment to the larger society without clarifying the essence of that commitment (see “Tao and the Myth of Religious Return”).

 This is a delicate matter, for it must be sited squarely in the hallowed tradition of a transformed will that supersedes the law.
 Believers see themselves as changed by Christ and therefore freed from the moral law by the indwelling of the Holy Spirit.
 It is this “second birth” that is both the means and the proof of their sanctification.
-In the ideal sense, this revelation opens them to the divine truth of Scripture.
-But since Scripture contains such a rich mix of truths — some discursive, and some figurative but in essence either ineffable or contradictory — its readers will find themselves always pulled by their desire toward reading it in terms most favorable to their own interests.
-And their sense of their own sanctification must discourage any self-doubt.
+In the ideal sense, this revelation opens them to the divine truths of scripture.
+But since it contains such a rich mix of truth claims — some discursive, and some figurative but in toto either ineffable or contradictory — its readers will find themselves always pulled by their desire toward reading it in terms most favorable to their own interests.
+And their sense of their own sanctification must discourage any modesty or self-doubt.
 It is a sign of its variable interpretations that the Bible is called both “the ultimate self-help guide” and “God’s own truth.”
-Despite its elastic potential for exegesis, all believers consider it a moral arbiter, nearly always a categorical one, and so think it a unique means to moral health.
-That must exaggerate its superiority and its opposition to more secular wisdom, even when it counsels the same preferences that believers might appeal to without its advice (see “Theocracy and the Commandments“).
-With this mindset, it is perhaps natural that believers view secular humanism as ungodly, and even evil, not because it is immoral but because it is by their lights amoral.
-But if they are forced by their holy text to “see through a glass darkly,” and employ their own interpretations of its meanings, and if their beliefs necessarily involve hypothetical judgments of utility moved by their own will, how can their guidance be thought to be different from those they condemn?
+Despite its elastic potential for exegesis, believers consider it a moral arbiter, nearly always a categorical one, and so think it a unique means to moral health.
+That must exaggerate its superiority and its opposition to more secular wisdom, even when it counsels the same preferences that believers might appeal to without it (see “Theocracy and the Commandments“).
+With this mindset, it is perhaps natural that believers view secular humanism as ungodly, and even evil, not because it is immoral but because it is by their lights amoral, meaning not categorical.
+But if they are forced by their holy text to employ their own interpretations of its meanings, and if their beliefs necessarily involve hypothetical judgments of utility moved by their own will, how can their guidance be thought to be different from even the most secular thinkers they condemn?